firelzrd/nap/README.md

 Traditional CPUIdle governors (`ladder`, `menu`, `teo`) rely on fixed heuristics to predict how long a CPU will sleep and select an idle state accordingly.
 These heuristics are effective for common patterns but struggle with irregular or shifting workloads.

 Nap (Neural Adaptive Predictor) replaces the heuristic with a two-expert MoE regression model that runs entirely in-kernel.
 Each CPU maintains two 16-16-1 MLPs — one specializing in short sleeps, the other in deep sleeps — and selects the appropriate expert based on the predicted sleep length.
-The networks learn online via deferred backpropagation with an asymmetric overshoot loss, converging the overshoot probability to a configurable target (default 5%).
+The networks learn online via deferred backpropagation with an asymmetric overshoot loss, converging the overshoot probability to a configurable target (default 8%).
 SIMD-accelerated forward and backward passes (SSE2 / AVX2+FMA / AVX-512) keep inference overhead negligible.
+A POLL short-circuit fast path bypasses NN inference entirely when the predicted sleep is too short for any C-state.

 ## How It Works